qvr/nonraid/README.md

 ### Import all disks to the array without starting

-Useful if you want to add a new disk which needs to be done before starting the array.
+Useful if you want to add new disks, or other advanced operations which need to be done before starting the array normally.
 ```bash
 sudo nmdctl import
 ```

 ### Add a new disk (interactive)

 Disk must already be partitioned as with `create`, and the disk must not already be assigned to the array.
-Only one disk can be added at a time.
 ```bash
 sudo nmdctl add
 ```